-- 8. In August and September 2024, Applied and the FDA Exchanged Letters Concerning the Study Data Deletion, Further Evidencing Defendants' Knowledge of the Seriousness of the Study Data Deletion and the FDA's Concerns - 217.
-On August 20, 2024, the FDA sent the Company a follow up "Information Request concerning the Study Data Deletion. - 218.
-On August 27, 2024, Applied responded in writing to the Information Request, and stated that "an export of the [redacted] data from the backup Q-global® system is maintained with a third-party statistical consulting vendor; however, the data is no longer available in Q-global®."
-Warning Letter at 3. - 219.
-On September 5, 2024, the FDA sent Applied correspondence providing the Late Cycle Meeting Background Package and that concerned the Study Data Deletion issues.
-Warning Letter at 3. - 220.
+- 235. On September 5, 2024, the FDA sent Applied correspondence providing the Late Cycle Meeting Background Package and that concerned the Study Data Deletion issues.
+Warning Letter at 3. - 236.
 On September 11, 2024, Applied provided a written response to the FDA's September 5, 2024 correspondence.
 The Company stated that the third-party vendor deleted the data study from the Q-global system without consulting Applied and that it was able to recover this data from the Q-global system's backup, except for 11 tests.
 Applied noted that, before the electronic data's deletion, item-level responses were captured in PDF and in paper copies of the score reports.